LaoArchAngel/fsw-wiki/redis-sentinel.md

-**Redis sentinel** allows a high-availability, clustered deployment of redis.
+**Redis sentinel** allows a high-availability, clustered deployment of redis utilizing a similar strategy to that employed by other clustered systems such as MongoDB and Elasticsearch.

 Sentinel is run as a **separate process** using a special configuration file, and monitors the specified master node of a redis cluster.
 The name of the master node is provided in a configuration file (usually `sentinel.conf`).
 There is no need to specify slaves; they are discovered automatically.